kloetzl/libmurmurhash/Readme.md

 ## Contact

-Please file a bug on GitHub <github.com/kloetzl/libmurmurhash> or send me a mail <kloetzl@evolbio.mpg.de>.
+Please file a bug on GitHub <github.com/kloetzl/libmurmurhash> or send me a mail <fabian-libmurmurhash@kloetzl.info>.